Nissan’s Organizational Structure & Its Attributes

 How does Nissan’s company structure influence strategy?

-Through the regional divisions of this company structure, product development and differentiation objectives of Nissan’s generic competitive strategies and intensive growth strategies are set differently depending on the target market.
-For example, the company’s automobile specifications are different for the Americas compared to specifications for the ASEAN market.
+Through the geographic divisions of this company structure, the differentiation and product development objectives of Nissan’s generic competitive strategies and intensive growth strategies are set differently based on the target regional market.

-This organizational structure’s attributes also influence other strategic areas of the automaker.
-For instance, Nissan’s CSR and ESG programs for business sustainability and stakeholder interests depend on resources available through this corporate structure.
-Structural connections and limitations have corresponding effects on how these programs are supported throughout the automotive business organization.
+Moreover, this organizational structure influences other strategic areas of the automotive business.
+For instance, Nissan’s CSR and ESG programs for business sustainability and stakeholder interests depend on management and resource support via this corporate structure.

 References